imjorgemor/tvtest/README.md

 # RAKUTEN TV TEST

-UPDATE NOTE: React fast refresh configuration improved with better performance
+UPDATE NOTE: React fast refresh configuration improved with better performance and reduced bundle size.
+Improved ui in slider component with the touch position indicator.

 * [About The Project](#about)
 * [Built With](#built-with)